 By following the steps so far, you have probably added enough ways for customers to engage with your business.
 You have also probably started giving them valuable options and information.
 But engagement and value are something you have to keep improving over time.
 Staying on top of the latest trends and best practices when it comes to user engagement is very important.
 The same goes for adding value.

 Think about what your customers would like to see and do on your website, and find a way to do it.
-Your website is a powerful platform, and you can use to launch discount or sales campaigns, giveaways, and even reward programs.
+Your website is a powerful platform, and you can use it to launch discount or sales campaigns, giveaways, and even reward programs.
 Giving these sales strategies a prominent place on your website will ensure that no one misses your special offers, and it will take you a step further into maximizing the potential returns of these programs.

 Finally, remember that you have to listen to your customers for feedback, and test every new feature, element, or design choice before it goes live.
 Money spent on giving your customers something they didn’t want is wasted money.
 Giving your customers something they wanted but in a way that doesn’t really work is also a big mistake.
 So put your customers in the center of your loyalty strategy, and make it all about them.